fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

     -h, --help        show this help message and exit -l, --list        list projects and samples without creating the analysis directories but don't actually do them
+    --report          report sample names and number of samples for each project
     --dry-run         report operations that would be performed if creating the analysis directories but don't actually do them --unaligned=UNALIGNED_DIR